 The first thing your estate agent will do is help you set the value of your home.
-They will use their knowledge of the local property market to provide an accurate house valuation, comparing the average sold house prices in your area.
-If you’re using an online estate agent, you should compare valuations from a few high street estate agents, as online estate agents typically lack local property market knowledge.
+They will use their knowledge of the local property market to provide an accurate property valuation, comparing the average sold house prices in your area.
+If you’re using an online estate agent, you should compare valuations from a few other high street estate agents, as online agents typically lack local property market knowledge.

 Market Your Home

-Your estate agent will be responsible for marketing your home.
+Your estate agent will also be responsible for marketing your home.
 This will include taking photographs, creating a listing and using a detailed description.
 The marketing is normally included in an estate agent’s fee, but some online estate agents might not include these services.

 It’s important to remember that before you market your home, it’s a legal requirement to get an Energy Performance Certificate (EPC).
 The certificate needs to be available to buyers to give them peace of mind about the property.
-To save time and money on your EPC, get connected with an accredited and professional local assessor.

 Your estate agent will be responsible for conducting house viewings, so you should prepare your property for sale in advance.
-The viewing is where a potential buyer will see your house for the first time, so first impressions count.
+The viewing is where a potential buyer will see your house for the first time, so keep in mind that first impressions count.
 Research from The Advisory claims that it takes an average of 10 viewings to sell your house, meaning the more prepared you are, the fewer viewings it should take before you receive an offer.

 You could argue that house viewings are estate agents’ most important job, as they’re responsible for showing buyers how great your house is.
 By letting an experienced estate agent offer a professional house viewing, you have the peace of mind that they will showcase your home to its full potential.
 But don’t forget, you will also have to aid in the process by preparing your property for the viewings yourself.
 Speak to the agent before doing so, so you know what quick, buyer-friendly improvements can be made.